openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/lateralHypothalamicArea
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Lateral hypothalamic area' is a regional part of brain.
-It is part of the lateral zone of hypothalamus.
+   :definition: Is a regional part of brain.
+Is part of the lateral zone of hypothalamus. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002430) ('is_a' and 'relationship')]
    :description: The lateral hypothalamus or lateral hypothalamic area is a part of the hypothalamus.
 It is concerned with hunger.
 Damage to this area can cause reduced food intake.
-Stimulating the lateral hypothalamus causes a desire to eat, while stimulating the ventromedial hypothalamus causes a desire to stop eating.
-[WP,unvetted].
+Stimulating the lateral hypothalamus causes a desire to eat, while stimulating the ventromedial hypothalamus causes a desire to stop eating. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002430)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106069
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002430#lateral-hypothalamic-area
    :name: lateral hypothalamic area